AutonomServices/dev-assignment-001/README.md

 Project scope:
 Construct a persentation website for a Fictive Pension.
 Besides accomodation the pension offers various experiences depending on the outside weather.
-The website must have a reservation form consiting of: fullName, check-in, check-out, number of people, and a checkbox if the client has childrens.
+The website must have a reservation form consiting of: fullName, check-in, check-out, number of people, and a checkbox whether or not the client has childrens.

 User story: as Experience Manager of the Fictive Pension I want to assign to new reservations depending on the current outside weather.